 What’s better: a smooth finish or textured finish for shutters?
 Shutters with a smooth finish have a more modern look, while shutters with a textured finish look more natural and historic.
-However the benefits to each style of plantation shutter finish go a little bit farther, and ultimately come down to your own taste.Perks of a smooth finish for shutters – A smooth finish to your shutters give you a clean, sleek, fashion-forward look.
-If your home doesn’t have many other wood surfaces like hardwood floors or furniture, you may not want a smooth finish.
+However the benefits to each style of plantation shutter finish go a little bit farther, and in the end come down to your own taste.Perks of a smooth finish for shutters – A smooth finish to your shutters give you a clean, sleek, fashion-forward look.
+If your home doesn’t have any other wood surfaces like hardwood floors or furniture, you may not want a smooth finish.
 A smooth finish makes dust easier to see, compared to a textured finish.
-We typically recommend a smooth finish for faux wood shutters like Polywood.Perks of shutters with a textured finish – Shutters with a textured finish give you a more natural look to your windows.
+We typically recommend a smooth finish for faux wood shutters like Polywood.Perks of shutters with a textured finish – A wood grain finish on your shutters offers a more natural, wood-like look to your shutters.
 That’s ideal if you’re trying to bring the beauty of nature indoors, especially if you want to match the look of your hardwood floors.
-A wood grain on your shutter louvers will also make it harder to see dust, which means you won’t have to dust them as frequently as you would if they were smooth.
+A textured finish on your shutter louvers will also make it harder to see dust, which means you won’t have to dust them as frequently as you would if they had a smooth finish.
 A textured finish looks especially great on real wood shutters in Las Vegas.